 Careful re-use lies at the core of the design philosophy of Mikhail Riches’ refurbishment of acclaimed Brutalist masterpiece Park Hill in Sheffield for developer Urban Splash.
-As the bulldozers move in on Robin Hood Gardens in east London, in contrast Mikhail Riches’ approach to Park Hill is about retaining as much of the existing building as possible to save the embodied energy of the concrete structure and to retain and upgrade much of the existing fabric to save carting away to land fill.
+As the bulldozers move in on Robin Hood Gardens in east London, Mikhail Riches’ contrasting approach to Park Hill retains as much of the existing building as possible to preserve the embodied energy within the concrete structure and to retain and upgrade much of the existing fabric, which could otherwise go to landfill.

 "Park Hill seems to represent one of those rare occasions when the intention to create a certain kind of architecture happens to encounter a programme and a site that can hardly be dealt with in any other way, and the result has the clarity that only arises when aesthetic programme and functional opportunity meet and are instantly fused."

 —Reyner Banham, quoted from a review of the building he made shortly after its 1961 opening.

 "Park Hill is like Marmite.
 Some people love it, some hate it but for me it's a quality building,"